romcal/romcal/README.md

 Fallbacks are used when a string in the specified locale is not defined in the `src/locales` directory or the given key does not exist in any of previous the locale(s).

-For example, a given locale containing region (like `fr-CA`) will gracefully fall back to `fr` if a localization key isn't in `fr-CA`, or if `fr-CA.js` doesn't exits in the `src/locales` directory.
+For example, a given locale containing region (like `fr-CA`) will gracefully fall back to `fr` if a localization key isn’t in `fr-CA`, or if `fr-CA.js` doesn’t exits in the `src/locales` directory.
 In the end, it always falls back to `en`, which is the default language in romcal.
 This should be used also to make the localisation files smaller, i.e. when the locale containing region has a particular string translated the same way as the main locale (e.g. `fr`), we should not localise that particular string in the locale containing region.

 The structure of the locale file is typically like so: